medianeuroscience/emfdscore/README.md

 **eMFDscore** is a library for the fast and flexible extraction of various moral information metrics from textual input data. eMFDscore is build on [spaCy](https://github.com/explosion/spaCy) for faster execution and performs minimal preprocessing consisting of tokenization, syntactic dependency parsing, lower-casing, and stopword/punctuation/whitespace removal. eMFDscore lets users score documents with **multiple Moral Foundations Dictionaries**, provides **various metrics for analyzing moral information**, and extracts **moral patient, agent, and attribute words** related to entities.

 When using eMFDscore, please consider giving this repository a star (top right corner) and citing the following article:
-Hopp, F. R., Fisher, J. T., Cornell, D., Huskey, R., & Weber, R. (in press).
-The Extended Moral Foundations Dictionary (eMFD): Development and Applications of a Crowd-Sourced Approach to Extracting Moral Intuitions from Text. _Behavior Research Methods_.
-Preprint availabe at https://psyarxiv.com/924gq/
+Hopp, F. R., Fisher, J. T., Cornell, D., Huskey, R., & Weber, R. (2020).
+The extended Moral Foundations Dictionary (eMFD): Development and applications of a crowd-sourced approach to extracting moral intuitions from text. _Behavior Research Methods_, https://doi.org/10.3758/s13428-020-01433-0

 eMFDscore is dual-licensed under GNU GENERAL PUBLIC LICENSE 3.0, which permits the non-commercial use, distribution, and modification of the eMFDscore package.
 Commercial use of the eMFDscore requires an [application](https://forms.gle/RSKzZ2DvDyaprfeE8).